ComposableFi/composable/frame/liquidations/README.md

 Uses different engines depending on available liquidity and configuration.

-Each liqudaiton strategy parameters can be changed by owner of strategy.
+Each liqudaiton strategy parameters can be changed by strategy's owner.

 Default engine is [Dutch Auction](../dutch-auction)
 ## References